 Yet, the biggest mistake SEO newbies make is going after the wrong keywords.

-SEO expert Rand Fishkin believes you should focus on long-tail keywords – these keywords are used by searchers with specific intent and actually how most of us search the internet.
+You should focus on long-tail keywords – these keywords are used by searchers with specific intent and actually how most of us search the internet.

 Long-tail keywords comprise a phrase that’s at least three words.